 Writing in the Humanities and Arts

 Blanpain, Kristin.
-Academic Writing in the Humanities and Social Sciences: A Resource for Researchers.
-2006.
+(2008).
+Academic writing in the humanities and social sciences: A resource for researchers.
+Acco.

 This workbook offers explanations, examples, and exercises designed to help scholars improve the grammar and flow of their writing.
 It includes discussions of academic style and academic genres (literature reviews, abstracts, research articles, etc.).

 Hayot, Eric.
-The Elements of Academic Style: Writing for the Humanities.
-2014.
+(2014).
+The elements of academic style: Writing for the humanities.
+Columbia University Press.

 This book advises writers on granular concerns, such as sentence structure and grammar, as well as big-picture issues, such as adhering to genre patterns for successful research and publishing and developing productive and rewarding writing habits.